karinnamonzon/cse-15l-lab-report/labWeekOne.md

 **Examples**

-Here is an example of using ls and mkDir:
+Here is an example of using `ls` and `mkDir`:

 ![Image](https://github.com/karinnamonzon/cse-15l-lab-report/blob/main/lsAndmkDir.png?raw=true)

-In the terminal typing ls lsits the exisitng files in the home directory which are hello.txt and perl5.
-After using mkdir newFile it affs a new directory for newFile.
-After ls is ran again, the files from before have the addition of newFile.
+In the terminal typing ls lsits the existing files in the home directory which are hello.txt and perl5.
+After using `mkdir newFile` it creates a new directory for newFile.
+After `ls` is ran again, the files from before have the addition of newFile.

-Here is an example of using ls, cat, and cd:
+Here is an example of using `ls`, `cat`, and `cd`:

 ![Image](https://github.com/karinnamonzon/cse-15l-lab-report/blob/main/terminaltest.png?raw=true)

-Typing ls in the terminal from the home directory lists 3 files.
+Typing `ls` in the terminal from the home directory lists 3 files.
 Using the cat command witht the path to hello.txt print `Hello!
 Welcome to CSE 15L` on the next line.
-With the cd perl5 command it opens the perl5 file.
-The ls command does not produce anything on the next line because the perl5 file is empty.
-The cd ~ command returns the path to the home directory.
+With the `cd perl5` command it opens the perl5 file.
+The `ls` command does not produce anything on the next line because the perl5 file is empty.
+The `cd ~` command returns the path to the home directory.

 You can exit the remote computer by typing exit into the terminal or using the Ctrl-D shortcut on you keyboard.
 This is what exiting the remote computer with exit looks like: